 Data management: Data were exported directly from the form into a password‑protected Excel file and then imported into statistical software (e.g., SPSS/Stata/R) for analysis.
 Data cleaning included range and logic checks (e.g., implausible ages), removal of duplicate submissions (by timestamp and overlapping identifiers), and handling of missing values.
 Missing data in knowledge items were treated as incorrect for scoring, but patterns of missingness were examined and reported.

 Statistical analysis: Descriptive statistics summarized demographics and practice characteristics (counts, percentages, means with standard deviations or medians with interquartile ranges as appropriate).
-Knowledge scores were summarized as mean±SD and as proportions within high/moderate/low categories.
+Knowledge scores were summarized as mean±SD and proportions within high/moderate/low categories.
 Bivariate analyses explored associations between knowledge level and covariates (gender, age, grade, years of experience, prior migraine‑related courses) using χ² tests for categorical variables and t‑tests/ANOVA or non‑parametric equivalents for continuous variables.
 Where indicated, multivariable ordinal logistic regression modeled predictors of higher knowledge category, reporting adjusted odds ratios (aORs) with 95% confidence intervals.
 A two‑sided p‑value <0.05 was considered statistically significant.

 Bias, validity, and rigor: Selection bias was minimized by inviting all eligible physicians and reporting the response rate.
 Information bias was reduced by using a pre‑tested, consultant‑validated instrument with standardized response options.
-The knowledge scale’s reliability (KR‑20) will be reported; sensitivity analyses using alternative cut‑offs (e.g., tertiles) will be undertaken to test robustness of the high/moderate/low classification.
+The knowledge scale’s reliability (KR‑20) was reported; sensitivity analyses using alternative cut‑offs (e.g., tertiles) was undertaken to test the robustness of the high/moderate/low classification.
 Confounding was addressed in multivariable modeling where sample size permitted.

 Ethical considerations: The study adhered to institutional ethical standards.
 Participation was anonymous; no personal identifiers were collected beyond minimal demographics required for analysis.
 Electronic consent was obtained on the first page of the survey, and participants could exit at any time without penalty.
 Data were stored on secure, access‑restricted drives and reported in aggregate only.